pyxtal.molecule module

 get_principle_axes(xyz, rdmt=True)[source]

-get the principle axis for a rotated xyz
+get the principle axis for a rotated xyz, sorted by the moments

 get_radius()[source]